-The SEC is the assistant to the SM for emergency preparedness.
-The SEC is appointed by the SM to take care of all matters pertaining to emergency communications and the Amateur Radio Emergency Service (ARES) on a section wide basis.
-The SEC post is one of top importance in the section and the individual appointed to it should devote all possible energy and effort to this one challenging organizational program for Amateur Radio.
-There is only one SEC appointed in each section of the ARRL Field Organization.
-SEC qualifications and functions:
+The Section Emergency Coordinator (SEC) is the assistant to the Section Manager (SM) for emergency preparedness.
+The SEC is appointed by the SM to administer all matters pertaining to emergency communications and the Amateur Radio Emergency Service (ARES) on a Section-wide basis.
+There is only one SEC appointed in each Section of the ARRL Field Organization.

-- 1. Technician-class license or higher; full ARRL membership, and achievement of Level 3 qualifications.
-(Must, within the period of 1 year, from the issuance of this document or appointment as SEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Advanced and Leadership qualification.) - 2.
-Promote and encourage the development of local ARES groups. - 3.
-Advise the SM on all Section emergency policy and planning, including the development of a Section emergency communications plan. - 4.
-Cooperate and coordinate with the Section Traffic Manager (STM) so that emergency nets and traffic nets properly route welfare traffic in disasters and emergencies.
-Cooperate and coordinate with other Section leadership officials. - 5.
-Recommend candidates for Emergency Coordinator and District Emergency Coordinator appointments (and cancellations) to the Section Manager and determine areas of jurisdiction of each amateur so appointed.
-Verify that candidates meet training requirements. - 6.
-Promote ARES membership drives, meetings, activities, tests, procedures, etc., at the Section level. - 7.
-Serve in support of local ECs during a communications emergency; to ensure the local ECs have the necessary resources to sustain their mission. - 8.
-Actively manage events and generate activities reports with the SM and ARRL Headquarters.
-This includes the timely reporting of emergency and public safety communications rendered in the Section for potential inclusion in ARRL media.
-Will produce monthly reports to the SM and ARRL headquarters using current ARRL reporting process. - 9.
-Maintain contact with other communication services and serve as liaison at the Section level with all agencies served in the public interest, particularly in connection with state government, emergency management officials, state and regional Volunteer Organizations Active in Disaster (VOAD) organizations, and similar agencies.
-In states with multiple ARRL Sections, the SECs shall work as a team to develop and maintain an appropriate ARES Emergency Communications Plan in conjunction with state officials.
-Maintain cooperation with the State Government Liaison.
+General license or higher; full ARRL membership, and achievement of ARES Level 3 qualifications.
+(Must, within the period of 1 year, from the issuance of this document or appointment as SEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Level 3 qualification.)

-10. Actively manage group personnel, schedule events and generate activities reports with the SM and ARRL Headquarters.
-Provide timely reporting of emergency and public safety communications rendered in the Section for potential inclusion in ARRL media relations activities.
+- Promote and encourage the development of local ARES groups. - In consultation with Section Manager, Set policy and protocol for all ARES groups within the Section - Advise the SM on all Section emergency policy and planning, including the development of a Section emergency communications plan. - Cooperate and coordinate with the Section Traffic Manager (STM) so that emergency nets and traffic nets properly route welfare traffic in disasters and emergencies.
+Cooperate and coordinate with other Section leadership officials. - Recommend candidates for Emergency Coordinator and District Emergency Coordinator appointments (and cancellations) to the Section Manager and determine areas of jurisdiction of each amateur so appointed.
+Verify that candidates meet training requirements.
+At the SM's discretion, the SEC may be directly in charge of making (and cancelling) such appointments. - Submit monthly reports to ARRL Field Organization Headquarters. - Work with Emergency Coordinators to ensure they submit required reports.

-Recruitment of new hams and League members is an integral part of the job of every League appointee.
-Appointees should take advantage of every opportunity to recruit a new ham or member to foster growth of Field Organization programs, and our abilities to serve the public.
+- Promote ARES membership drives, meetings, activities, tests, procedures, etc., at the Section level. - Provide guidance and support to ECs during a communications emergency to ensure the local ECs have the necessary resources to sustain their mission. - Maintain contact with other communication services and serve as liaison at the Section level with all agencies served in the public interest, particularly in connection with state government, emergency management officials and similar agencies.
+In states with multiple ARRL Sections, the SECs shall collaborate to develop and maintain an appropriate ARES Emergency Communications Plan in conjunction with state officials. - Maintain cooperation with the State GovernmentLiaison.